 Australian actor Hugh Jackman helped rescue swimmers who became caught in a strong riptide, including his teenage son Oscar, on Saturday at Sydney's Bondi Beach.
 A video obtained by Australia's Nine News shows the 47-year-old actor in the water grabbing the arm of a man and pulling him along.
 The man is also holding onto a young girl.
 Jackman is seen waving at people in the water alerting them to swim back to safety.
 The North Bondi Surf Lifesaving Club said the rough waters resulted in multiple rescues that day and the beach had to be closed at one point as it was deemed too dangerous.

-Oscar-winner Jamie Foxx is the latest in a long list of celebrities who have acted heroically outside the spotlight, reportedly helping rescue the driver of a burning pickup truck outside the gate to his Hidden Valley, California, home on Monday night.
+Oscar-winner Jamie Foxx is the latest in a long list of celebrities who have acted heroically outside the spotlight, reportedly helping rescue the driver of a burning pickup truck outside the gate to his Hidden Valley, California, home in January 2016.
 TMZ.com reported that Foxx ran to the scene of the rollover accident, unbuckled the trapped driver and dragged him away from the burning vehicle.
 The driver, who was later arrested on a DUI charge, suffered injuries to his head, neck and chest and was transported to a local hospital.

 Rapper Layzie Bone of Bone Thugs-n-Harmony fame, whose real name is Steven Howse, was reportedly traveling through Wyoming in early May 2015 on his way to a concert when he and his crew noticed a car being driven erratically before spinning out.
 After the rapper stopped to check on the driver, he and others found his disoriented, apparently as a result of a diabetic incident.
 He and other passers-by helped the man and fed him some fruit to help stabilize his blood sugar until an EMS crew arrived at the scene.
 The rapper posted a picture on his Instagram account after the incident.